cloudmesh-community/book/chapters/quick516.md

       choice.
 At minimum use Virtualbox.
 To do the assignment Read the Infrastructure as a Service Section.
-Focus on the section for the cloud you have chosen; Read up on Chameleon Cloud, start a VM on chameleon cloud; Participate in writhin a new version of cloudmesh in python which is checked in
+Focus on the section for the cloud you have chosen; Read up on Chameleon Cloud, start a VM on chameleon cloud; Participate in within a new version of cloudmesh in python which is checked in
       [github :cloud:](https://github.com/cloudmesh-community/cm)